-John Fund and Colleen McAndrews at the April 18 hearing (American University Photo/Jeff Watts)
+John Fund and Colleen McAndrews at the April 18 hearing (American University Photo/Jeff Walts)

-political parties to challenge a person's eligibility to register or vote or to challenge an inaccurate name on a voter roll.
+Many states allow the representatives of candidates or political parties to challenge a person's eligibility to register or vote or to challenge an inaccurate name on a voter roll.
 This practice of challenges may contribute to ballot integrity, but it can have the effect of intimidating eligible voters, preventing them from casting their ballot, or otherwise disrupting the voting process.
 New procedures are needed to protect voters from intimidating tactics while also offering opportunities to keep the registration rolls accurate, and to provide observers with meaningful opportunities to monitor the conduct of the election.
 States should define clear procedures for challenges, which should mainly be raised and resolved before the deadline for voter registration.
 After that, challengers will need to defend their late actions.
 On Election Day, they should direct their concerns to poll workers, not to voters directly, and should in no way interfere with the smooth operation of the polling station.